Stochastic Burgers Equation Driven by a Hermite Sheet with Additive Noise: Existence, Uniqueness, and Regularity: Preliminaries

-The Hermite sheet \( Z^{q,\mathbf{H}} \) is an element of the \( q \)th Wiener chaos \( \mathcal{H}_q \).
-It is a non-Gaussian field for \( q \geq 2 \) and exhibits both self-similarity and long-range dependence.
-Its covariance structure is given by
+The Hermite sheet is a centered random field belonging to the $q$th Wiener chaos.
+It is non-Gaussian for $q\ge2$ and enjoys self-similarity, stationary rectangular increments, and long-range dependence.
+Its covariance function is given by